 6. Save the kindness notes in an envelope, ready for February 1st.

-If they share a room like my daughters do, tape up a ribbon and put one kids’ notes on one side and the other kiddo’s on the other side.
+If your kids share a room like my daughters did when they were younger, tape up a ribbon and put one kids’ notes on one side and the other kiddo’s notes on the other side.

 When all the hearts are up and covering the doors of your home, you will have showered your kids with love and kindness notes.